Pacific Biosecurity

 Anyone can do a clean boats, clean ports assessment for their country using the online survey in English and French.
 There are approximately 70 questions in the survey, and it can be completed in less than 30 minutes.

-The assessment is being built into the PRISMSS navigator system, which provides another option for National Invasive Species Coordinators to update their information.
+The assessment is also built into the PRISMSS navigator system, which is the best way for National Invasive Species Coordinators to update their information.

 You can contact PRISMSS for guidance through the assessment process, and what the next steps are.